Remembering Jennifer Jones

 - Ruby Corey/Ruby Gentry in the romantic drama Ruby Gentry (1952).
 Ruby Gentry cast: Charlton Heston and Karl Malden (Streets of San Francisco).

 - Miss Dove in Good Morning, Miss Dove (1955).
 Good Morning, Miss Dove cast: Robert Stack, Robert Douglas, and Chuck Connors.

 - Betsy Rath in the war drama The Man in the Gray Flannel Suit (1956).
-The Man in the Gray Flannel Suit cast: Gregory Peck, Fredric March, and Lee J. Cobb (her co-star in 1943’s The Song of Bernadette).
-The Man in the Gray Flannel Suit was also Gregory Peck‘s second movie with Jennifer Jones, after their co-starring turn in 1946’s Duel in the Sun.
+The Man in the Gray Flannel Suit cast: Gregory Peck, Fredric March, Lee J. Cobb (her co-star in 1943’s The Song of Bernadette), Keenan Wynn, and Gene Lockhart.
+The Man in the Gray Flannel Suit was Gregory Peck‘s second movie with Jennifer Jones, after their co-starring turn in 1946’s Duel in the Sun.

 Jennifer Jones was Dr. Han Suyin, a Eurasian doctor who falls in love with white American Mark Elliott (William Holden), in the inter-racial biographical romance, Love is a Many-Splendored Thing (1955).
-Jennifer Jones was nominated for another Academy Award for her performance in Love is Many-Splendored Thing.
-Below, Jennifer Jones and William Holden in the trailer for Love is a Many-Splendored Thing.
+This trailer for Love is a Many-Splendored Thing features Jennifer Jones and William Holden.